laoshanxi/app-mesh/doc/CONSUL.md

 > * App Mesh only talks to Consul service by one way communication
 > * Each App Mesh node report status to Consul KV data
 > * App Mesh can be a cluster leader node or worker node
-> * Cluster level application is submitted and defined in Consul KV data and support node selector (the selector can be hostname or any AppManager Labels, regex is not supported)
+> * Cluster level application is submitted and defined in Consul KV data and support node selector (the selector can be hostname or any App Mesh Labels, regex is not supported)
 > * App Mesh Leader node schedule cluster applications and write schedule result to Consul KV data
 > * App Mesh worker node retrieve cluster applications (schedule result) and lanuch on worker node
 > * Cluster App support register as Consul Service for service discovery (each peer app will get others by env) with service health check point to app health API